mitra42/webForth/README.md

 * `testFlags` is a Forth variable allowing different levels of debugging.
 Its binary:
   * 0x01 trace the interpreter as it loads lines
   * 0x02 trace threading (slows it down a lot!)
-  * 0x04 enable any safety checks (currently there arent any)
+  * 0x04 enable any safety checks (currently there are not any)
   * 0x08 run incremental tests during bootstrapping - good for catching bugs.
 * `testDepthOffset` can be set to change the number of levels deep that threading is traced
 * `Fbreak`: Just calls a short routine that generates a console log, when working in my IDE